kingluddite/web-dev-notes/frontend/js/json/02-json-and-javascript.md

 * I can tell from the inspector that I am working with an object
     - `hello world` is the output
-    - if I remove the `title` property and refresh the page
+    - If I remove the `title` property and refresh the page
         + `console.log( postObj );`
             * I will get:
                 - `Object {id: 1, title: "hello world", content: "welcome to WordPress"}`